Roland2212/Calculator/README.txt

 If size of number is larger than 9 symbols it resize display font for smaller and back;
 Corectly make number decimal;
 Calculating numbers with 3 digit accuracy;

+Sorry Iphone for stolen design:))

+If you see some bags, please tell me

+created by @Rol4nd2212